-Today, in the spirit of Halloween, we’re celebrating the We ❤ Health Literacy way — by rounding up our spookiest tips for effective health communication.
+Today, in the spirit of Halloween, we’re celebrating in the We ❤️ Health Literacy Headquarters way — by rounding up our spookiest tips for effective health communication.
 Because ghosts and ghouls may be medium scary, but a world without health literacy is a true terror.

 - Fight zombies (and also passive voice).
 As you may have noticed, we have a bit of a vendetta going against the passive voice — and the zombie test is our secret weapon.
 So join our cause, dear readers, and help bring health materials back from the dead.